devkilyungi/devkilyungi/README.md

 I'm Kilyungi, an aspiring full-stack Web & Android developer <br>
   <br>

-🌱 I’m currently working on Flutter challenges and learning Android and Web Development using the Flutter framework
+🌱 I’m currently working on Mobile and Web Development challenges using Kotlin and the Web Trifecta (HTML,CSS,JS)

 </div>